Classical Conditioning Worksheet

 What is classical conditioning?

-Classical conditioning is a cornerstone psychology theory that illustrates how behaviors are learned by association.
+Classical conditioning is a psychology theory that illustrates how behaviors are learned by association.
 This learning process involves pairing a neutral stimulus, which initially does not trigger any specific response, with an unconditioned stimulus that naturally and automatically elicits a reflexive response.

 Furthermore, classical conditioning extends beyond simple reflexive responses to influence a wide range of behaviors and emotional reactions.
 This includes the development of phobias through association with traumatic events, preferences formed by positive associations, and even the placebo effect observed in medical treatments.